The Farthing Trust

 • Health: Health advancement programs and medical initiatives

-• Human Rights and Reconciliation: Projects promoting human rights and peace-building
+• Human Rights and Reconciliation: Projects promoting human rights, peace-building, and the reconciliation/promotion of religious or racial harmony

 • Relief of Need: Poverty relief and support for vulnerable populations, including elderly people, people with disabilities, children, and young people